op0ku/human_resource_analysis/README.md

 Users can interact with the dashboard using filters to return information based on preferred employee characteristics.

 # Technologies Used
-Structured Query Language for extracting data and performing KPI calculations Tableau for creating interactive dashboards and visualizations
+* Structured Query Language (SQL) for extracting data and performing KPI calculations
+* Tableau for creating interactive dashboards and visualizations

 # conclusion
 This project highlights the importance of